GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 Step 2: [Install](./install/index.md) oxd on a server or VM.

 !!!
 Note:
     If you only plan on using the `oxd-server`, oxd will need to be installed on the same server(s) as the application(s) you want to secure.
-If you plan on enabling the `oxd-https-extension`, oxd can be installed on any any server or VM with           network access.
+If you plan on enabling the `oxd-https-extension`, oxd can be installed on any server or VM with network access.

 Step 3: [Configure](./configuration/index.md) the `oxd-server` and add your license keys.